Staff

 Co-Director

 Mark is a curator and art historian based in London.
 He was Lecturer in History and Theory of Art at the Slade School of Fine Art from 2002–7.
 From 2007–21 Mark was Senior Curator at Tate Modern where he worked on several major exhibitions and acquisitions.
 Curated and co-curated projects include Roni Horn AKA Roni Horn 2009, Gerhard Richter: Panorama 2011–12, Soul of a Nation 2017 and Olafur Eliasson: In real life 2019–20.
 He served on the jury for the Venice Biennale in 2017.
 He has published widely on contemporary art in journals and catalogues, and recently co-edited ‘The Soul of a Nation’ Reader.
 Outside Tate he has curated exhibitions by Nicole Eisenman, David Hammons, R.H.
 Quaytman, Christopher Williams, Laura Owens and Jacqueline Humphries.
+Alongside his work with New Curators, Mark is curating the first major UK survey exhibition of Kerry James Marshall, which will open at the Royal Academy in September 2025.

 • Kerryn Greenberg (she/her)